Lady Anne Hill

-Lady Anne Catherine Dorothy Hill (née Gathorne-Hardy; 1911–2006) was a British bookseller and writer.
+Lady Anne Catherine Dorothy Hill (née Gathorne-Hardy; 12 October 1911 – 22 October 2006) was a British bookseller and writer.

 Life

-She was born in 1911, the daughter of Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook and Lady Dorothy Montagu Boyle.
+Lady Anne was born on 12 October 1911 in Methven, Perthshire, the daughter of Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook and Lady Dorothy Montagu Boyle.

 In 1936, she started working with George Heywood Hill, and together they launched Heywood Hill, which still operates as an independent bookshop in the central London district of Mayfair.
 In 1938, the pair married; he was a cousin of her sister-in-law Fidelity Cranbrook (née Seebohm, second wife of the fourth Earl).
 She had previously been engaged to James Lees-Milne, an expert in English country houses, and they remained on good terms.

 The Hills lived in Warwick Avenue, Maida Vale, and later in Richmond.
 They had two daughters.

+She died in 2006 in Darsham, Suffolk.